At St John’s we challenge our pupils intellectually and encourage them to become successful learners.

 - James (Lower Sixth) received a commendation certificate for his entry to the Fitzwilliam College (Cambridge) Classics and Ancient World Essay Competition

 - Molly (Upper Sixth) and Alex (Upper Sixth) achieved a bronze medals in the Royal Society of Biology’s Senior Olympiad and nine pupils have been awarded gold medals in the Junior Olympiad

 - In the St Catherine's College (Cambridge) Chemistry Competition, Alex (Upper Sixth) achieved a Gold Award.

-The public examination results in summer 2018 were strong at St John’s, with the School achieving the best GCSE results in its history.
+The public examination results in summer 2019 were strong at St John’s.

 - 2019 results saw another year of strong A level results and exceptional personal achievements.
 Almost half of grades achieved were A*/A grades, with well over a quarter of pupils receiving straight A*/A grades (an impressive increase from 2018).
 Four out of five grades were A*-B and the pass rate was 100%.
 Furthermore, this cohort achieved the highest number of Oxbridge and Ivy League places in recent years.